 How to Schedule Automatic Shutdown on Windows 11

-You can schedule an automatic shutdown on Windows 11 using the Task Scheduler to conserve energy and reduce your electricity bill.
+You can schedule an automatic shutdown on Windows 11 to make your PC turn itself off at a set time, saving you energy and potentially lowering your electricity bill.

 Method 1Using the Run Dialog (Quick Shutdown Timer)